Thank God the first hour is over and I don't have to talk about Hillary Clinton anymore.

 Kerry's grades would not have mattered.

-They wouldn't have meant anything to anybody if the libs and their media buddies weren't mocking Bush's intelligence.
+They wouldn't have meant anything to anybody if the Libs and their media buddies weren't mocking Bush's intelligence.

 I mean, he didn't say it publicly.

-He wanted everybody to think he was smarter than Bush, and uh he feared that his grades would show otherwise.
+He wanted everybody to think he was smarter than Bush, and he feared that his grades would show otherwise.

-I mean, it's just it's it's classic.
+I mean, it's just, it's classic.

 It's typical.

-A bunch of pretentious, spoiled lying brats.
+A bunch of pretentious, spoiled, lying brats.

 So I think maybe now it's time to question Kerry's intelligence, the way they always question Bush's and the way they question ours.